open-ephys/onix1-bonsai-docs/articles/hardware/np1e/gui.md

 ### Channel presets

-To save time, it is possible to select a preset channel combination from the `Channel Presets:` dropdown.
+To save time, it is possible to select a preset channel combination from the `Channel Presets` dropdown.
 These presets are defined to work within the constraints of `NeuropixelsV1e` channel combinations defined [above](#channel-constraints).

 <p align="center">
   <img src="../../../images/neuropixelsv1e-gui-tut/headstage-channel-presets.png">